Robertfarb/whiteboarding-curriculum/application-materials/linkedin/linkedin.md

 ## Creating a Snappy, Professional LinkedIn

-A good, polished LinkedIn profile is essential during the job search, especially in the tech industry.
+A good, polished LinkedIn profile is **essential** during the job search, especially in the tech industry.
 Your LinkedIn will often be the first thing that potential employers, recruiters, and useful contacts look at as they try to evaluate your professional credentials.

 ### Elements of Your LinkedIn Profile

 #### Summary

 The summary is one of the most important parts of your LinkedIn, especially as a job-seeker.
-It's also the most difficult to write.
 Unlike the rest of your LinkedIn, it's a chance to inject some individuality and personality into your profile.
 Ideally, you want it to be unique, eye-catching, professional, and personal all at the same time (see why it's the hard part?).
 There's room to be creative and flexible in the summary, though -- it can be long-ish or short, include images, bring in a variety of pieces from your background -- whatever tells your story the best.

-Here are a couple examples that show how widely summaries can vary:
+As you are writing your profile, remember to **add in keywords that Recruiters can search.**  For example, Software Engineer, Software Developer, Ruby, Rails, Javascript, React, etc.  Here are a couple examples that show how widely summaries can vary:

 **Charles:**